tachyurgy/kaito/README.md

 **Use Kaito if you:**
 - Need production-grade performance and accuracy
-- Require precise token counting for GPT/Claude models
+- Require precise token counting for GPT models
 - Are building RAG systems with semantic retrieval requirements
 - Need to process large documents or corpora efficiently
 - Want adaptive overlap and intelligent boundary preservation